Admission

 • What forms are required when applying for financial aid?

 Families should fill out the Clarity Application and submit all tax documents and necessary schedules.
-The application should take approximately 30 minutes and the site is both desktop and mobile friendly.
+The application should take approximately 30-45 minutes and the site is both desktop and mobile friendly.

 • When is the deadline to apply and for document submission?

-New families should aim to complete their Clarity application by January 19, 2024.
-Upon submission, please do upload your 2022 federal tax return.
-Additionally, your 2023 federal tax information will be required by April 30, 2024.
+New families should aim to complete their Clarity application by January 17, 2025.
+Upon submission, please do upload your 2023 federal tax return.
+Additionally, your 2024 federal tax information will be required by April 30, 2025.

-All current families should submit their Clarity application by December 1, 2023.
-Upon submission, please do upload your 2022 federal tax return if you have not already done so.
-Additionally, your 2023 federal tax information will be required by April 30, 2024.
+All current families should submit their Clarity application by November 29, 2024.
+Upon submission, please do upload your 2023 federal tax return if you have not already done so.
+Additionally, your 2024 federal tax information will be required by April 30, 2025.

 • What are the considerations for special situations?